IQ404/study-notes/README.md

 ❓ Is the code above reveal a bug?

 ❓ Explain why, after running for some time, the following code will output `1`.
 Is this a bug?
+(I have post this question on the [Chinese forum](https://forum.taichi-lang.cn/t/topic/4779))

 ```python
 from taichi.examples.patterns import taichi_logo